Quick answer

 -

-Reassemble and test.
+Reassemble and test under load.

 - Battery in.
 Blade bar pulled.
 Drive bar pulled.